Skip to main content

 note

-The tag of the recipe in Container Registry is automatically determined by the version in recipe.yml file.
-So if you want to push a new version of the recipe, you need to update the version in recipe.yml file first.
-If you want to use latest tag, set --latest flag when pushing the recipe.
+The tag of the recipe in Container Registry is automatically determined by the version in the recipe.yml file.
+So if you want to push a new version of the recipe, you need to update the version in the recipe.yml file first.
+If you want to use the latest tag, set the --latest flag when pushing the recipe.

 Executing a recipe from Container registry

-You can execute a recipe directly from Container registry by using jalapeno execute command.
+You can execute a recipe directly from Container registry by using the jalapeno execute command.
 For example:

 mkdir my-project && cd my-project